 Whitelisting – Since whitelisting allows only known good software to run, it’s highly effective at preventing ransomware from executing on your server.

 Change Control – Attackers often hide their ransomware’s activity by modifying the configuration of detection tools.
-Proactive file integrity monitoring available in Intel Security’s change control can either notify you as soon as the changes occurs to contain the spread of ransomware encryption or can stop the changes from taking place to prevent ransomware.
+Proactive file integrity monitoring available in McAfee’s change control can either notify you as soon as the changes occurs to contain the spread of ransomware encryption or can stop the changes from taking place to prevent ransomware.

-Plus, Intel Security’s antivirus for physical servers and whitelisting are integrated with McAfee Threat Intelligence Exchange (TIE) to leverage local intelligence for ransomware and malware protection, detection and correction.
+Plus, McAfee’s antivirus for physical servers and whitelisting are integrated with McAfee Threat Intelligence Exchange (TIE) to leverage local intelligence for ransomware and malware protection, detection and correction.
 Using TIE, our antivirus and whitelisting can coordinate with McAfee Advanced Threat Defense to dynamically analyze the behavior of unknown applications in a sandbox and automatically immunize endpoints from newly detected malware and ransomware.

 The more protection you have against ransomware the more likely you’ll be able to avoid attacks on your servers.
 Our server security suites include comprehensive protection.
 McAfee Server Security Suite Essentials will get you started with antivirus and host intrusion prevention while McAfee Server Security Suite Advanced and MCafee Public Cloud Server Security add additional whitelisting and change control protection.